cdapio/cdap/cdap-docs/developers-manual/source/advanced/best-practices.rst

   }

-At run-time, when the Flowlet is started, a value is injected into the ``toFilterOut`` field.
+At run-time, when the flowlet is started, a value is injected into the ``toFilterOut`` field.

 Field types that are supported using the ``@Property`` annotation are primitives,